Poeschl/proxy-hosting-template/README.md

 I will use that repository on linux based hosts und require a full docker and docker-compose installation on it.
 Instructions to install docker can be found [here](https://docs.docker.com/engine/install/#server).

+For redirecting the glances container metrics from localhost inside the container network a very new feature is used.
+This requires _docker version > 20.10.0_ to be installed.

 ## Endpoints

 🔒️ means its authenticated with a Google login and the email whitelist.